net-daemon/docs/docs/v2/hass_model/hass_model_working_with_entities.md

 ```

 ## Call services on an Entity
-Many services in Home Assitant take an Entity Id's as their target.
+Many services in Home Assistant take an Entity Id's as their target.
 When you hava an instance of an entity you can use it directly to call such a Service.

 ```csharp
 light1.CallService("turn_on", new { brightness = 100 } );